NVIDIA BlueField Platform Software Troubleshooting Guide

 ARCH=`uname -m` export PKG_CONFIG_PATH=<DPDK_INSTALL_PATH>/lib/$ARCH-linux-gnu/pkgconfig export LD_LIBRARY_PATH=<DPDK_INSTALL_PATH>/lib/$ARCH-linux-gnu/

-After setting the environment variables, reconfigure and recompile any DOCA Flow-related applications or samples to link them with the custom DPDK.
+Once the environment variables are set, reconfigure and recompile any DOCA Flow-related applications or samples to link them with the custom DPDK.

 Functional Debugging with Scapy and Monitor

-To trace which pipes and pipe entries the packet passed through the system, use the monitor feature to set up counter.
-After sending the traffic, query these counters and and print the statistics.
-It is important to include the monitor on the default entry as well for a complete view of the packet's path.
+3. Leverage the monitor feature to set up counters for tracing packets through the system.
+After sending the traffic, query these counters and print the statistics to identify which pipes and pipe entries were traversed.
+Ensure that a monitor is included on the default entry to obtain a comprehensive view of the packet's path.

 Performance Testing with TRex

-T-Rex can be used as a traffic generator for performance testing with DOCA Flow.
-Install the appropriate version for your system from TRex website.
+TRex can be used as a traffic generator for performance testing with DOCA Flow.
+Install the appropriate version for your system from the TRex website.

-Follow the TRex Documentation to configure the server and client, and generate traffic according to your test requirements.
+Refer to the TRex Documentation for instructions on configuring the server and client, and generating traffic based on specific test requirements.

 Steering Dump Tool